ncode/ballot/README.md

 ### What is it?

 Consul doesn't support leader election for registered services.
 This tool is meant to help with that.
 The idea is that you have multiple services and you need to select a leader.
 It will apply a tag of choise to the leader and when a election happens you can hook a script execution.
-Something like a very, very simplified idea of keepalived using consul.
+This tool can be very useful for setups that require a leader service, but do not offer a leader election out of the box.

 ### How do I test it?